-Any unplanned greenfield development proposals will require a plan change to the relevant map (Map 86, 87, 88 or 89) to allow consideration of the suitability of the site and receiving catchment(s) for accommodating the water
+Any unplanned greenfield development proposals will require a plan change to the relevant map (Map 86, 87, 88 or 89) to allow consideration of the suitability of the site and receiving catchment(s) for accommodating the water quality requirements of the National Policy Statement for Freshwater Management 2020, and the relevant freshwater and coastal water quality objectives of this Plan.
+Any plan change process should be considered concurrent with any associated change to the relevant district plan, to support integrated planning and assessment.

-Rule WH.R14: Wastewater network catchment discharges - restricted discretionary activity

-The existing wastewater discharge from a wastewater network catchment including via a stormwater network to a surface water body or coastal water or onto or into land where it may enter water, is a restricted discretionary activity provided the resource consent application includes a strategy to progressively reduce and remove wastewater network catchment discharges in relation to the consent sought, in accordance with the requirements of Schedule 32 (wastewater strategy), including a reduction of Escherichia coli or enterococci commensurate with what is required in the receiving environment to meet the target attribute state in Table 8.4 or coastal water objective in Table 8.1 for the relevant part Freshwater Management Unit or coastal water management unit.
+Rule WH.R14: Wastewater network catchment discharges - restricted discretionary activity activity provided the resource consent application includes a strategy to progressively reduce and remove wastewater network catchment discharges in relation to the consent sought, in accordance with the requirements of Schedule 32 (wastewater strategy), including a reduction of Escherichia coli or enterococci commensurate with what is required in the receiving environment to meet the target attribute state in Table 8.4 or coastal water objective in Table 8.1 for the relevant part Freshwater Management Unit or coastal water management unit.